18F/api-standards/README.md

 These standards are forked from the [18F API Standards](https://github.com/18F/api-standards).
 They are also influenced by several other sources, including the [White House API Standards](https://github.com/WhiteHouse/api-standards), and several from the private sector.

-### The Standards are a roadmap not a roadblock
+### The standards are a roadmap not a roadblock

 These standards are intended to streamline the process for GSA organizations to publish new APIs by providing practical and pragmatic advice.
 We believe these standards will benefit GSA API development and provide consistency.
 Projects can benefit if they start considering these in their design even if they do not implement them all.

-### They Primary Focus On RESTful APIs
+### They primarily focus on RESTful APIs
 Most of the content in these standards address items related to "RESTful" APIs.
 However, many of the standards are equally appropriate for other types of web service.

-A ew specific recommendations are provided for [SOAP web services](#soap-web-services), and we encourage the GSA community to share more recommendations.
+A few specific recommendations are provided for [SOAP web services](#soap-web-services), and we encourage the GSA community to share more recommendations.

 ### They don't look under the covers
 Because APIs may be developed with multiple technologies, these standards avoid details internal to the development of the application or unique to a development platform.
 They generally focus on the "externals" that will be exposed to users.

-### For internal and external APIs
+### For public and non-public APIs
-These standards will be useful for both internal and external APIs.
-For specific considerations about documenting internal APIs, see [Provide Documentation](#provide-documentation).
+These standards will be useful for both public and non-public APIs.
+For specific considerations about documenting non-public APIs, see [Provide Documentation](#provide-documentation).

 ## Overall Considerations